-That St Botolph Aldgate was one of the largest London parishes, as this map showing the city's parish boundaries makes abundantly clear, means that it allows us to examine the processes of economic and social change on a significant scale, and how they impacted upon a population that lived under two separate jurisdictions.
+That St Botolph Aldgate was one of the largest London parishes, as this map showing the parish boundaries makes abundantly clear, means that it allows us to examine the processes of economic and social change on a significant scale, and how they impacted upon a population that lived under two separate jurisdictions.
 But this latter point also leads to obvious problems as, with the exception of most of the parish sources, the surviving material for the area normally covers either the London or the Middlesex parts of the parish, and hardly ever both.
-This difficulty is more than offset, however, by the rich abundance of manuscript sources for St Botolph's on which I will be drawing today, which compromise the more standard parish registers, vestry minutes and churchwardens accounts, but also a number of property plans and, most significantly of all, a series of parish clerks' memorandum books covering the period from 1583-1625, which provide at times almost a daily account of parish life.
-As we will see, the clerks were remarkably well-informed about the doings of parishioners and did not stop short of passing comment upon them.2 and here you can see the boundaries of the much smaller modern parish of St Botolph's, which no longer stretches into East Smithfield, marked first on a map and second on a satellite image - the parish, and London's eastern suburb more generally, are associated in more recent memory with extreme poverty, overcrowded housing, crime and high levels of immigration.
-The website of the modern day parish describes itself as bridging 'the poorest Borough in London and one of the world's leading financial centres'; and Wikipedia - not always a reliable source, though in this case correct - notes that Jack the Ripper's victims were all found in or close to its vicinity and that during the 1880s the church of St Botolph Aldgate - which you can see here - was also known as the 'Church of Prostitutes', due to the propensity for ladies of the night to congregate there.
+This difficulty is more than offset, however, by the rich abundance of manuscript sources for St Botolph's on which I will be drawing today, which compromise the more standard parish registers, vestry minutes and churchwardens accounts, but also a number of property plans and, most significantly of all, a series of parish clerk's memorandum books covering the period from 1583-1625, which provide at times almost a daily account of parish life.
+As we will see, the clerks were remarkably well-informed about the doings of the parishioners and did not stop short of passing comment upon them.2 on a satellite image - the parish, and London's eastern suburb more generally, are associated in more recent memory with extreme poverty, overcrowded housing, crime and high levels of immigration.
+I notice that the website of the modern day parish describes itself as bridging 'the poorest Borough in London and one of the world's leading financial centres'; and that Wikipedia - not always a reliable source, though in this case correct - notes that Jack the Ripper's victims were all found in or close to its vicinity and that at the time the church of St Botolph Aldgate - which you can see here - was also known as the 'Church of Prostitutes', due to the propensity for ladies of the night to congregate there.
 Moreover, at the turn of the twentieth century, the incumbent vicar saw fit to describe his parish as one 'in which the forces of evil and wrong had got a firm upper hand ...
 There was a reign of terror, and the place had touched an unexampled depth of degradation ...
 A sort of moral paralysis seemed to possess the place.'
+These stories and comments reinforce and are the basis of more recent perceptions of the area; but one of the points I want to get across today is that such stories and perceptions were nothing new and had a long association with St Botolph's.
+Indeed, we will see that the parish documents of the sixteenth and seventeenth century record a multitude of unsavoury tales, sordid incidents and malicious comments that wouldn't seem out of place in a current episode of EastEnders.
+As one contemporary described London's suburbs as early as 1592, they were 'no other but dark dens for adulterers, thieves, murderers and every mischief worker'.